China–Russia relations: Technology relations

 In the 1990s, China and Russia began to cooperate on space exploration, with Russian experts helping train Chinese taikonauts, design spacesuits and to build the Shenzhou spacecraft and its booster rockets.
-Joint scientific projects increased in the 2000s, including in biotechnology, high-energy physics,petrochemistry to microelectronics, new materials, laser technology and nanostructures.
+Joint scientific projects increased in the 2000s, including in biotechnology, high-energy physics, petrochemistry to microelectronics, new materials, laser technology and nanostructures.
 The two countries also cooperated in Russia's Fobos-Grunt mission, which carried Chinese Mars orbiter Yinghuo-1.
 In March 2021 the Roscosmos and the China National Space Administration signed an agreement to set up and operate a joint research station on the Moon.

 After a Pentagon report released in July 2024 that said Russia had reopened hundreds of Soviet-era military sites in the Arctic, while China was interested in the region's mineral resources and new shipping routes, Russia accused Washington of stoking Arctic tensions.

 Espionage

 In December 2019, Rostec officials accused China of intellectual property theft of a range of military technologies.
 In June 2020, Russia charged one of its Arctic scientists of passing sensitive information to China.
 On 30 June 2022, Russian laser scientist Dmitry Kolker was arrested on suspicion of passing information to China.
 In August 2022, Russian hypersonic scientist Alexandr Shiplyuk was arrested in a case of state treason.
 Reuters reported that Russia accused Shiplyuk for passing classified material at a scientific conference in China in 2017 as reason for the arrest.

 In June 2025, The New York Times reported that a leaked internal Russian FSB memo raised concerns about China with respect to industrial espionage of sensitive Russian technologies.
+The FSB memo also stated that Chinese academics are laying the groundwork for territorial claims against Russia.
 Information on Russia's weaponry has increasingly been targeted by advanced persistent threats emanating from China.

+In May 2026, Kaspersky security researchers identified a "malicious backdoor" planted into Daemon Tools by Chinese-speaking hackers in a coordinated "supply chain attack" that targeted organizations located in Russia, Belarus, and Thailand.
+In July 2026, The Economist reported that China's spies have long targeted the Rubin Design Bureau to obtain the latest Russian technology to quiet submarines.